Numerical study of unitary fermions in one spatial dimension: World-line representation

 Starting from \Eq{contact_definition} and using \Eq{coupling_scattering_length}, the integrated contact density $C(q)$ (not to be confused with the set of closed-loop configurations $C^*$ discussed above) may be written as

 Taking $E(q)$ as the zero temperature limit of the logarithm of the canonical partition function, I obtain

 for the contact.
-One can derive other expressions for the contact by combining \Eq{contact} and, for example, \Eq{energy} as the the expression for the energy rather than the logarithm of the partition function.
-Such expressions are expected to yield the same continuum limit as \Eq{contact1}, although estimates based upon such formulae are presumably noisier since they rely on the correlations among the various energy observables.
+One can derive other expressions for the contact by combining \Eq{contact} and, for example, \Eq{energy} (as opposed to the logarithm of the partition function).
+Such expressions are expected to yield the same continuum limit as \Eq{contact1}, although estimates based upon such formulas are presumably noisier since they rely on the correlations among the various energy observables.
 For this reason, I only consider estimates of the contact based on \Eq{contact1}.